fgregg/fgregg.github.io/_posts/2025-12-18-what-is-salesforce.md

 On the other hand, it's serverless.
 Also, most of the security issues are SalesForce's problems not yours.

 Politically, Salesforce has other advantages.
 For organizations, building the web application in SalesForce often only requires the unit to get authorization for purchasing a single service, whereas as building the application in a normal programming language and deployed to normal servers would require the coordination and collaborating with the IT department.
-Additionally, the the build within Salesforce can sometimes be characterized as OpEx instead of CapEx, which can sometimes be helpful.
+Additionally, the build within Salesforce can sometimes be characterized as OpEx instead of CapEx, which can sometimes be helpful.

 So Salesforce is a way of building web applications without fully acknowledging that's what you are doing.
 It's an impressive technical achievement.